citation-file-format/citation-file-format/CONTRIBUTING.md

 # Introduction

 **Thank you** for considering to contribute to the **Citation File Format (CFF) and its schema**!
-If you mean to contribute to another part of the Citation File Format project, for example a specific software package for working with CFF files, please contribute to the respective repository ([list of repositories in the `citation-file-format` GitHub organization](https://github.com/orgs/citation-file-format/repositories)).
+If you intend to contribute to another part of the Citation File Format project, for example a specific software package for working with CFF files, please contribute to the respective repository ([list of repositories in the `citation-file-format` GitHub organization](https://github.com/orgs/citation-file-format/repositories)).